moisesbsfilho/log-parser-cli/README.md

 # Parser Command Line

-This is project is part of test from Wallet Hub for Java programmer role.
+This project is part of test from Wallet Hub for Java programmer role.
 Powered by Java 8.

   - Command Line to interpret the follow commands:
     - Load data from database;